 Check out my photo album for some interesting photographs!

 I graduated Basic Police Training from the Arkansas Law Enforcement Training Academy in 1972.
 One of my fellow officers and Academy mates was later killed in the line of duty.
 I gave up law enforcement for a while and worked as a commercial pilot.
 I've owned several aircraft and acquired part interest in Stone Aviation, a fixed base operation (FBO) at the Fort Smith Arkansas municipal airport.
 I returned to law enforcement in 1986 as a reserve officer and then went full time in 1989.
 I retired from the Crawford County Sheriff's Department in 2004 have served in every position within the department from dispatcher to Chief Deputy.
-During this time I also served as a Deputy Coroner, I still serve in that capacity when needed.
+During some of this time I also served as a Deputy Coroner, I still serve in that capacity when needed.
 When I retired I opened my own Private Investigation and Civil Process business.
 We now have three process servers working in and for five counties in Arkansas.
 Then I was ask to serve as Police Chief for the neighboring town of Dyer, Arkansas.
 I served the citizens of Dyer for six more years and retired in January 2011.
 The new mayor (only served one term) and I did not share the same views, goals or objectives.
 Looking back that was the very best decision I ever made!